YouTube Symphony Orchestra: Reception

-As of March 20, 2011, the live feed of the concert was the 21st most viewed event in the Musicians Channel on YouTube.
+As of March 20, 2011, the concert's live feed was the 21st most viewed event on YouTube's Musicians Channel.

 The live stream of the Grand Finale concert at the Sydney Opera House was the largest live stream YouTube ever made, connecting 30.7 million streams on computers and a further 2.8 million streams on mobile devices.
 The previous leader was U2 live on YouTube.